RISE-Dependable-Transport-Systems/ComFASE/README.md

 ## Installation
 Before integrating ComFASE into the simulator, it is recommended to have all the simulators running on your system.
-You can follow the instructions on the OMNeT++, Veins, and Plexe webpages to install them and have them ready to run.
+You can follow the instructions on the OMNeT++, Veins, and Plexe webpages to install them and get them ready to run.

 Note: ComFASE is tested in the below-mentioned versions of the simulators: